Anne L Schiller

 Professor

-Anthropology: Identity, religion and ritual, tourism, Italy, Indonesia
+Anthropology: Identity, religion and ritual, social change, Italy, Indonesia

 PROFESSOR OF ANTHROPOLOGY

-Professor Schiller’s scholarly interests include identity, tourism and religion.
+Professor Schiller’s scholarly interests include identity, social change, social and religious rituals and religion.
 Her geographic foci are Italy and Indonesia.
 She earned her B.A. in Anthropology at the University of Virginia and M.A. and Ph.D. in Anthropology at Cornell University.
 Her field researches among indigenous peoples in the rain forests of Indonesian Borneo and in local communities in Italy were supported by fellowships and grants from Fulbright, the Wenner-Gren Foundation, the National Geographic Society, and others.
 She published Small Sacrifices: Religious Change and Cultural Identity Among the Ngaju of Indonesia (Oxford 1997) and many scholarly articles based on her findings.
 Her research was the subject of the National Geographic Society film, Borneo Beyond the Grave.
 The results of Professor Schiller's fieldwork on social change and identity in Florence, Italy is the subject of her most recent books, Merchants in the City of Art: Work, Identity, and Social Change in a Florentine Neighborhood (University of Toronto Press 2016), and Commercianti a Firenze.
 Identità e Cambiamento nel Quartiere di San Lorenzo (Carocci Editore 2016).
-Her current ethnographic projects, based in Southern Italy, concern the representation to outside audiences of southern Puglia's material and immaterial cultures, and the role of cross-cultural social organizations and networks in migration experiences.
+Her current ethnographic project, based in Southern Italy, concerns migration to Italy and building community and belonging across cultural and linguistic differences.

 Dr. Schiller joined Mason in 2009 as Associate Provost for International Programs and Professor of Anthropology.
 She was founding Vice President of Mason’s Office of Global Strategies.
 Before coming to Mason, Professor Schiller served as founding Director of the Anthropology Graduate Program and as Director of the International Studies Program at North Carolina State University where she received the Rigby Award for International Service.
 Also at NC State, she was named Alumni Distinguished Professor for her teaching, a title which she held at the university until her departure for Mason.

-Since 2014, Dr. Schiller has been a Fulbright Faculty Liaison for George Mason University.
+Since 2014, Dr. Schiller has been Fulbright Faculty Liaison for George Mason University.

 2023 "More Seats at the 'Philosopher's Table': The Reinvigoration of a Multicultural Community Organization in Southern Italy During and Post-Pandemic."
 With M. Zingraff.
 Rivista della Società Italiana di Antropologia Culturale 12 (2): 95-110.